Nuove-Grafiche-Puddu/Sveltekit-Authjs-Zitadel/README.md

 # Request the user information by calling the userinfo endpoint

 While the previous methods demonstrate how to obtain user information from a token, you can also use an alternative approach requesting the `userinfo` from the Zitadel endpoint.
-Details on how I implemented it can be found in the `+page.server.ts` file.
+Details on how I implemented it can be found in the `+layout.server.ts` file.

 # Use an adaptor
-Still in development.
-I will post it in a different branch.
+To see the adapter implementation you must switch to the adapter branch.
+## Why use it?
+If you want to automatically save and register user this is the easiest thing you can do.
+## Strategy
+In the `hooks.server.ts` you can set the session strategy.
+You have two main option:
+1. database: You don't use a jwt token and so all the data for a user are in the profile callback.
+You lose the ability to request user info with a access_token, but you can access them in the db.
+You have to modify the models if you wish to store permission and metadata.
+2. jwt: The workflow is the same as before.
+In this project I cover the jwt strategy since it is also a Zitadel tutorial.

 # Conclusion